Pakistani cuisine: Rice dishes

-Biryani is a very popular dish in Pakistan, and has many varieties, such as Lahori and Sindhi biryani.
+Biryani is a commonly served dish in Pakistan, and has many varieties, such as Lahori and Sindhi biryani.
 Tahiri, which is a vegetarian form of biryani, is also popular.
 All of the main dishes (except those made with rice) are eaten alongside bread.
 To eat, a small fragment of bread is torn off with the right hand and used to scoop and hold small portions of the main dish.
-Pickles made out of mangoes, carrots, lemon, etc. are also commonly used to further spice up the food.
+Pickles made out of mangoes, carrots, lemon, and other fruits and vegetables are also commonly used to further spice up the food.

 In the Khyber-Pakhtunkhwa, feasts using mountains of spiced rice combined with pieces of slowly roasted lamb are often served for guests of honour.
-These kind of pulaos often contain dried fruit, nuts, and whole spices such as cloves, saffron and cardamom.
-Kabuli Palaw is very popular in Pashtun dominated regions in Western Pakistan.
-Such rice dishes have their origins in Central Asia and the Middle East.
+These kind of pulaos often contain dried fruit, nuts, and whole spices such as cloves, saffron and cardamom, Bannu pulao are also popular in the province, particularly in the southern region.

 Varieties of bread

-Pakistanis eat breads made of wheat flour as a staple part of their daily diet.
-Pakistan has a wide variety of breads, often prepared in a traditional clay oven called a tandoor.
+Pakistanis eat breads made of wheat flour as a staple part of their diet.
+Pakistan has a wide variety of breads, often prepared in a tandoor.
 The tandoori style of cooking is common throughout rural and urban Pakistan, and also has strong roots in neighboring India, Iran and Afghanistan.
 Some of these are: